butla/mountepy/README.md

 * Why create a new project?
 There already is a [Python Mountebank wrapper](https://github.com/aholyoke/mountebank-python), but it doesn't offer much.

 ## Road map
-1. Substitute port in env variables like in command parts.
+1. Differentiate between stubs when getting calls from an impostor.
-1. Fix all TODOs
+1. Fix all TODOs.
+1. Fill all imposter match fields.
 1. Provide examples.
+1. Fully document methods.
 1. Translate this README to rST.
 1. Add to PyPI.
-1. Add example of calling services through client generated with [Bravado](https://github.com/Yelp/bravado)
+1. Add example of calling services through client generated with [Bravado](https://github.com/Yelp/bravado).
 1. Remove MANIFEST.in like they did in PyScaffold.
 1. Requirements in setup.py should be extracted automatically from requirements.txt.
 1. Make Python 2.7 compatible... maybe.